 In response to LJR's questions, the Mechanism stated that it is in a stage of institutional strengthening.
 "There is a significant increase in personnel and 2019 and 2020 are the years with the most economic resources given," the institution said.

-Likewise, the institution states that the violence against journalists "is on the government's agenda as an issue of priority and urgent attention".
-In addition, it adds that, since 2018, there has been a considerable increase in cases.
+Likewise, the institution stated that violence against journalists "is on the government's agenda as an issue of priority and urgent attention."
+In addition, it added that, since 2018, there has been a considerable increase in cases.

 "In the year 2019, the largest number of cases incorporated into the Mechanism was recorded in its entire history, since there were 184 incorporations, that is, 74 cases more than in 2018, which is equivalent to more than 50%," it said.

 According to the Mechanism, this growth is related to "greater confidence in the institutions of the new government, greater visibility of the Mechanism through various sources of dissemination, its approach to civil society organizations," among other reasons.
 It also lists a series of strengthening measures, such as ensuring "immediate attention to all requests for intervention," in addition to preventive actions.
 Finally, it mentioned that the Mechanism is complying with the 104 UN recommendations.